(Yes I know he preferred to be called David.)

 Then there is this account given to the San Antonio Express in 1889 by by Felix Nuñez, who claimed to have been a veteran of the battle:

-"He was a tall American of rather dark complexion and had on a long cuera (buck skin coat) and a round cap without any bill, and made of fox skin, with the long tail hanging down his back.
+“He was a tall American of rather dark complexion and had on a long cuera (buck skin coat) and a round cap without any bill, and made of fox skin, with the long tail hanging down his back.
 This man apparently had a charmed life.
 Of the many soldiers who took deliberate aim at him and fired, not one ever hit him.
 On the contrary he never missed a shot.
 He killed at least eight of our men, besides wounding several others.
 This fact being observed by a lieutenant who had come in over the wall he sprung at him and dealt him a deadly blow with his sword, just above the right eye, which felled him to the ground and in an instant he was pierced by not less than twenty bayonets.
 This lieutenant said that if all Americans had killed as many of our men as this one had, our army would have been annihilated before the Alamo could have been taken.
-He was about the last man that was killed."
+He was a bout the last man that was killed.”

 Finally there is the account of Captain Rafael Soldana of the Tampico Battalion:

-"A tall man, with flowing hair, was seen fired from the same place on the parapet during the entire siege.
+“A tall man, with flowing hair, was seen firing from the same place on the parapet during the entire siege.
 He wore a buckskin suit and a cape all of a pattern entirely different from those worn by his comrades.
 This man would kneel or lie down behind the low parapet, rest his long gun and fire, and we all learned to keep at a good distance when he was seen to make ready to shoot.
 He rarely missed his mark, and when he fired he always rose to his feet and calmly reloaded his gun seemingly indifferent to the shots fired at him by our own men.
 He had a strong, resonant voice and often railed at us, but as we did not understand English, we could not comprehend the import of his words further than they were defiant.
 This man I later learned was called, “Kwockey.”